Jan 18, 2023 - Health + Traits

 Our new report is powered by data from people who have consented to participate in 23andMe research and uses machine learning techniques to estimate an individual’s likelihood of developing preeclampsia.

-This estimate is made using a statistical model that includes 14,462 genetic markers and information on an individual’s ethnicity and birth sex.
-You can learn more about the science and methodology behind our new report in this white paper.
+This estimate uses a statistical model that includes 14,462 genetic markers and information on an individual’s ethnicity and birth sex.
+This white paper explains the science and methodology behind our new report.

 Long-term health impacts